offen/analyticstxt/draft-offen-analyticstxt.md

 --- abstract

 Internet privacy has become an important feature for users of websites and services.
-This document proposes a way for websites and services to declare and disclose their usage of analytics and tracking software to users and make it discoverable for their tools. analytics.txt aims to be an elaborate standard that describes the usage of analytics and tracking software in a non-biased way, understandable for a non-technical audience but also useful for consumption by tools and software.
+This document proposes a way for websites and services to declare and disclose their usage of analytics and tracking software to users, and make it discoverable for tooling. analytics.txt aims to be an elaborate standard that describes the characteristics of analytics and tracking software in a non-biased way, understandable for a non-technical audience, but also useful for the consumption by tools and software.

 --- middle

 # Introduction

+## Motivation

 User tracking and the usage of analytics software on websites has become a widely employed routine, visibly and invisibly affecting the way the user facing internet works and behaves.
 Yet, there is no well-defined way of accessing information about what software is being used and what data it is collecting in a standardized way.
 Legislation can only ever cover a subset of the range of existing technological implementations, creating incentives for software to find workarounds, thus allowing them to hide their presence from users.
 Automated audits are limited to aspects that are possible to detect in clients, but cannot disclose other important implementation details.

+## Scope of this proposal

 This document defines a way to specify the privacy related characteristics of analytics and tracking software.
 We aim for this information to be consumable both by humans as well as software.